Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-25:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
 - **2025-12-25:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.
 - **2025-12-25:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
+- **2025-12-25:** The halting problem is undecidable: no general algorithm can tell if any program will stop.